-His book does an excellent job in explaining how quickly an average person (even your neighbor) can transition to committing terrible atrocities to survive and feed their loved ones.
-A more clinical approach to this same subject would be, "The Lucifer Effect - Understanding How Good People Turn Evil" by world-renown psychologist Philip Zimbardo.
-If you hope to survive such a scenario, your best chance is to understand the reality of what America will look like a month after a national grid down event, and have a plan to survive and deal with the psychological effects of starvation in your surrounding community and even your own family.
+If you hope to survive such a scenario, your best chance is to understand the reality of what America will look like a month after a national grid down event and have a plan to survive and deal with the psychological effects of starvation in your surrounding community and even your own family.
 Do not let yourself be deluded into believing "it's not going to get that bad in America."
-I believe the suffering will be far worse than the examples provided.
+I believe the suffering will be far worse than the historical examples I provided.

-Fourth, why would a mass starvation scenario be worse in America then the examples provided?
+4.)
+Why would a mass starvation scenario be worse in America then the examples provided?